AxonIQ/reference-guide/part-iii-infrastructure-components/command-dispatching.md

 ### `@CommandHandlerInterceptor` Annotation

-The framework has the possibility to add a handler interceptor as an `@CommandHandlerInterceptor` annotated method with on the Aggregate/Entity.
-The difference between a method on an aggregate and a ['regular'](./command-dispatching.md#handler-interceptors) command handler interceptor, is that with the annotation approach you can make decisions based on the current state of the given aggregate.
-Some properties of an annotated command handler interceptor are:
+The framework has the possibility to add a Handler Interceptor as an `@CommandHandlerInterceptor` annotated method with on the Aggregate/Entity.
+The difference between a method on an Aggregate and a "[regular](./command-dispatching.md#handler-interceptors)" Command Handler Interceptor, is that with the annotation approach you can make decisions based on the current state of the given Aggregate.
+Some properties of an annotated Command Handler Interceptor are:

 * The annotation can be put on entities within the Aggregate.
 * It is possible to intercept a command on Aggregate Root level, whilst the command handler is in a child entity.